wendellmoraisz/news-scraping-microservices/README.md

 <br>

 <p>
- The Application has an Cron Job that extract news from <a href="https://altamira.ifpa.edu.br/ultimas-noticias">IFPA Campus Altamira News Site</a> with Web Scraping and send the news via email for addresses registered in <a href="https://github.com/wendellmoraisz/emails-register-page">Emails Register Page</a>.
+ The Application has an Cron Job that extract news from <a target="_blank" href="https://altamira.ifpa.edu.br/ultimas-noticias">IFPA Campus Altamira News Site</a> with Web Scraping and send the news via email for addresses registered in <a target="_blank" href="https://github.com/wendellmoraisz/emails-register-page">Emails Register Page</a>.
 </p>

 <p>